wlols-686819333/SDA-PVTDet/README.md

 # SDA-PVTDet
- A detector for balde casting defect detection
+ A detector for blade casting defect detection